rapidsms/rapidsms/docs/topics/architecture.rst

 The :doc:`router <router/index>` is the message processing component of RapidSMS.
 It provides the infrastructure to receive incoming, send outgoing messages, and gluing together your applications and backends.
-RapidSMS provides a several built-in routers to use based on the needs of your application.
+RapidSMS provides several built-in routers to use based on the needs of your application.

 Please see the :doc:`router documentation <router/index>` for more information.